MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-tabs.md

 |[Configurable tabs](~/tabs/how-to/create-channel-group-tab.md)|❌|✔️|✔️|✔️|

 >[!NOTE]
-> If you have both [configurable tab](~/tabs/how-to/create-tab-pages/configuration-page.md) and [Personal (static) tab](~/tabs/how-to/create-personal-tab.md) defined in your app manifest for a specific context, personal tabs will only get pinned.
+> If you have both [configurable tab](~/tabs/how-to/create-tab-pages/configuration-page.md) and [Personal (static) tab](~/tabs/how-to/create-personal-tab.md) defined in your app manifest for a specific context, Teams pins the personal tab by default.

 You can [create a content page](~/tabs/how-to/create-tab-pages/content-page.md) as part of a personal tab, channel or group tab, or task module.
 You can [create a configuration page](~/tabs/how-to/create-tab-pages/configuration-page.md) that enables users to configure Microsoft Teams app and use it to configure a personal, channel, or group chat tab, a messaging extension, or a connector card for Microsoft 365 Groups.
 You can permit users to reconfigure your tab after installation and [create a tab removal page](~/tabs/how-to/create-tab-pages/removal-page.md) for your application.
 When you build a Teams app that includes a tab, you must test how your [tab functions on both the Android and iOS Teams clients](~/tabs/design/tabs-mobile.md).
 Your tab must [get context](~/tabs/how-to/access-teams-context.md) through basic information, locale and theme information, and `entityId` or `subEntityId` that identifies what is in the tab.